yu2842/practice1/README.md

 # Profile
 I am Yujin Kim. :smile:

-I like these wise sayings
+I like these wise sayings.

 > Wheresoever you go, go with all your heart.